Gomburza: Historical times

 Nonetheless, Dr. Trinidad Hermenegildo Pardo de Tavera, a Filipino scholar and researcher, informed the world of the Filipino side of the controversy.
-According to him, it was a mere mutiny by the laborers of the cavite arsenal for their dissatisfaction from the abolition of their privileges due to the orders of General Izquierdo on January 20, 1872.
+According to him, it was a mere mutiny by the laborers of the Cavite arsenal for their dissatisfaction with the abolition of their privileges due to the orders of General Izquierdo on January 20, 1872.
 About 200 men, including soldiers, laborers, and residents of Cavite, headed by Sergeant Lamadrid, assassinated all Spanish officers in sight, including the commanding officer.
 But then, Gen. Izquierdo, along with the friars, exaggerated the event to alarm the Spanish Government in order to delay installing reforms for the native Filipinos.
 Such reforms included the establishment of a school of arts and trades, which aimed to improve the education of Filipinos but would mean that the friars would lose their power in the government.
 Gen. Izquierdo took advantage of the event to instill fear in the minds of native Filipinos.
 Unfortunately, the Spanish Government in Spain relied on the report of Gen. Izquierdo and made no more attempts to investigate the issue.
 They believed that the said movement was indeed a big and well-planned conspiracy to dissolute the Spanish Sovereignty in the Philippines.

 Cavite mutiny

 The so-called Cavite Mutiny of workers in the arsenal of the naval shipyard over a pay reduction produced a witness willing to implicate the three priests, each of whom was summarily tried and sentenced to death by garrote on February 17, 1872.
 The bodies of the three priests were buried in a common, unmarked grave in the Paco Cemetery, in keeping with the practice of burying enemies of the state.
 Notably, in the archives of Spain, there is no record of how Izquierdo, a liberal, could have been influenced to authorize these executions.
-Gregorio Meliton Martinez, the Archbishop of Manila, refused to defrock the priests, as they did not break any canon law.
-He ordered the bells of every church to be rung in honor of the executed priests.
+Gregorio Meliton Martinez (The same Archbishop who ordained Saint Ezequiél Moreno y Díaz), the Archbishop of Manila, refused to defrock the priests, as they did not break any canon law.
+He ordered the bells of every church to be rung in honor of the executed priests, this had such an effect on the future Philippine hero Jose Rizal who was a witness to their execution.
 The aftermath of the investigation produced scores of suspects, most of whom were exiled to Guam in the Marianas.

 Recovery of remains

-In 1998, the remains, believed to belong to the trio, were discovered at the Paco Park Cemetery by the Manila City Engineers Office.
+In 1978, the remains, believed to belong to the trio, were discovered at the Paco Park Cemetery by the Manila City Engineers Office.
 A gravesite commemorating the trio was then erected at the same spot where the remains were discovered.

+In popular culture

+The following films are about the trio, or at least one of them: